-When I’m not using a local SIM card in a country with cheap data/phone plans, I adore my Flexiroam SIM sticker, which is a micro-sticker that you attach to your home SIM card.
-When you are abroad, you use your phone’s settings to turn off your home plan (no roaming!), and activate the Flexiroam card.
-You buy data from Flexiroam through the app as you need it.
+When I’m not using a local SIM card in a country with cheap data/phone plans, I adore my global data eSIM, which is a buy-as-you-go international data package that I purchase and manage through a dedicated app.
+When you are abroad, you use your phone’s settings to turn off your home plan (no roaming!), and activate your data eSIM.
+You buy data through the app as you need it.
 And most of the time, with WhatsApp and other popular ways of staying in touch with locals and foreigners alike, you don’t even need a local phone number anyway.
 Data is sufficient for all your needs.

 Using this strategy, my phone expenses average $15/month around the world.

 The final way to protect your documents and data while you travel is to set up a VPN (Virtual Private Network) service.
 One subscription will cover all your devices, and will encrypt everything you do online so that hackers can’t get in and access your information.
 Remember: a VPN isn’t just for travel; any shared WiFi network anywhere is a risk.
 Coffee shops for example (even with password protected WiFi) are notoriously insecure hubs that are playgrounds for hackers.

 Added bonus: you can watch streaming services like Hulu while abroad, and access social media in countries where it’s banned.
 Here’s everything you need to know about setting up a VPN for travel.